 - James Fallows

-AvWxWorkshops.com is owned by Chesapeake Aviation Training, Inc. and operated by Scott C. Dennstaedt.
-Scott is an FAA-certificated instrument flight instructor and former NWS research meteorologist specializing in technically advanced aircraft (TAA) and aviation weather training.
-He has written over 100 articles for various aviation magazines to include IFR, Plane & Pilot, Pilot Journal, Aviation Consumer and Twin & Turbine magazines just to name a few.
+AvWxWorkshops.com is owned and operated by Scott C. Dennstaedt.
+Scott is an FAA-certificated instrument flight instructor and former NWS research meteorologist specializing in aviation weather training.
+He has written over 100 articles for various aviation magazines to include IFR, Plane & Pilot, Pilot Journal, Flying, Aviation Consumer and Twin & Turbine magazines just to name a few.

 Scott has logged over 3,500 hours of flight time all throughout the United States.
 He's always had a love for weather and aviation since childhood and is now enjoying his true vocation of teaching.

-The best way to reach Scott is by e-mail at firstname.lastname@example.org or you can call his office phone at (704) 759-6601 between 8 a.m. and 5 p.m. eastern time.
+The best way to reach Scott is by e-mail at firstname.lastname@example.org or you can call his Google voice number at (704) 759-6601 between 9 a.m. and 5 p.m. eastern time.
 If he's not available, please feel free to leave a detailed message and Scott will be sure to return your call (normally within 24 hours).